-T1 A room provided rent free in another person's home for 90 days or less.
+1 A room provided rent free in another person's home for 90 days or less.
 A place not designed, or ordinarily used, for sleeping.
 This includes places like: a car, bus station, hallway, park, or sidewalk.
-Incapacitated A person who is physically and/or mentally unable to apply for Medical Assistance for him or herself and is unable to authorize someone in writing to act as a representative.
-Incapacity is not an issue if the person is represented by: Court appointed legal guardian or conservator; Someone previously appointed by customer as a durable general power of attorney (POA) and the POA is still valid; • Someone previously appointed by the person as an Authorized Representative and the Authorized Representative form is still valid; • For customer's under age 18, a natural or adoptive parent; Spouse, unless divorced or legally separated; or ■An adult who is in the customer's MAGI Budget Group (MA602D).
+Incapacitated A person who is physically and/or mentally unable to apply for Medical Assistance for him or herself and is unable to authorize someone in writing to act as a representative. represented by: Court appointed legal guardian or conservator; Someone previously appointed by customer as a durable general power of attorney (POA) and the POA is still valid; Someone previously appointed by the person as an Authorized Representative and the Authorized Representative form is still valid; For customer's under age 18, a natural or adoptive parent; Spouse, unless divorced or legally separated; or ■An adult who is in the customer's MAGI Budget Group (MA602D).